State Licensure

 Virginia: A music therapy license was established in 2020.
 On March 3, 2020, Governor Ralph Northam signed HB1562 into law, establishing a music therapy license.
 This license must be obtained to call oneself a music therapist and practice music therapy in Virginia.
 Application procedures are being developed and will be posted here when available.

 Washington: A music therapy license was established in 2023.
 On April 25, 2023, Governor Jay Inslee signed into law SHP 1247.
 This bill creates a music therapy license within the Department of Health and establishes a Music Therapy Advisory Committee to assist the Department in matters concerning the license.
-Application procedures will be posted here when they become available.
+Application procedures can be found on the state website.

 Wisconsin: Music Therapists may register with the Wisconsin Department of Regulations and Licensing to be listed on the Wisconsin Music Therapy Registry.
 This registration is voluntary; however, it may be required by some employers and for some reimbursements.
 Obtain an application.